 While working a lot of servers we may need to check if the screen is running. to get status of current shell bash environment variables provides infomraion about terminal with TERM variable.
 We can see current terminal from here.

-We can see from result that current shell is screen and color support is 256 color with xterm .
+We can see from the result that the current shell is screen and color support is 256 color with xterm .

-Screen provides a lot of features. to activate these fatures some keyboard short cuts used.
+The screen provides a lot of features. to activate these features some keyboard short cuts used.
 We call these shortcuts as screen commands.
 To send command to the screen there is a command named control command.
-Control command simple specifies next command is about screen.
-Default control command is Ctrl+a
+Control command simple specifies next command is about the screen.
+The default control command is Ctrl+a

-One of the most used feature of screen is creating new windows.
-As we stated before screen can creates more than one windows with single terminal which is very useful for system administrator.
-Shortcut for creating new window is
+One of the most used features of the screen is creating new windows.
+As we stated before the screen can create more than one windows with a single terminal which is very useful for system administrator.
+Shortcut for creating a new window is

 In a typical screen usage there will be more than one windows so how can we switch between these windows.
 In order to switch next window use

-Another navigation shortcut for screen is switching previous window.
-Switching between windows do not end process or close current window.
+Another navigation shortcut for the screen is switching the previous window.
+Switching between windows do not end the process or close the current window.

 Detaching From Screen

-Other very popular usage of screen is detaching from screen.
-Think about these scenario.
+Another very popular usage of the screen is detaching from the screen.
+Think about these scenarios.
 We are copying some big files but have go out by closing ssh session.
-In this situation we can detach current screen session and then reattach.
+In this situation, we can detach current screen session and then reattach.

 To reattach screen sessions we may need to list current existing sessions.
-Screen provides -list option to list these detached session with the date time information and session name.
+The screen provides -list option to list these detached sessions with the date-time information and session name.

 $ screen -list